Ebute Metta: Pre-colonial history

 Ebute Metta is part of the Awori Kingdom of Otto.
 Its capital is at Otto just before Iddo on the way to Lagos Island.

 Ebute Metta means "The three Harbours" in the Yoruba language.
 This was in reference to Iddo, Otto and Oyingbo.

-In the olden days the king, Oba Oloto of Otto, controlled these harbours and had his agents collecting taxes from ships bringing goods to Lagos by way of them.
+In the olden days the king, Oba Oloto of Otto, controlled these harbours and had his agents collect taxes from ships bringing goods to Lagos through them.

 Ago Egba

 In 1867, there was a great tension between the Christian community and adherents of the traditional religion in Abeokuta which was on the verge of snowballing into a sectarian crisis.

-On the eve of the departure of some European missionaries from Abeokuta, the native Christian converts - fearing that the dominant traditionalists would descend on them in the absence of their European proctectors - begged the Europeans to take them along to Lagos.
+On the eve of the departure of some European missionaries from Abeokuta, the native Christian converts - fearing that the dominant traditionalists would descend on them in the absence of their European protectors - begged the Europeans to take them along to Lagos.

-On getting to the colony, the European missionaries went to the king of Lagos to ask for him to allocate land for the Egba Christians from Abeokuta.
+On getting to the colony, the European missionaries went to the king of Lagos to ask him to allocate land for the Egba Christians from Abeokuta.
 In response, the king said Lagos Island was already filled up and he couldn’t afford to give the little available land to the Egba people.
 Instead he suggested that the Colonial Governor, John Hawley Glover, contact his brother Oba, the Oloto, whose territory was located just across the lagoon.
 Governor Glover approached the Oloto, who agreed to give the Egbas a large tract of land from Oyingbo (Coates Street) to somewhere just before the lands of Yaba begin (Glover Street, where LSDPC Estate was later built about 130 years later).